 + Do you provide doula services too?

 At this time I offer very "light" doula support along with birth photography.
 It's very important to me that families feel supported during the birth and my doula heart wants to step in to assist whenever that extra support is needed.
 It is near impossible to document the birth and support the family entirely at the same time, so there's a chance that will impact the # of images you receive.
-If you are looking for a doula who is able to 100% focus on you and your family, I recommend reaching out to my friend Rachael over at Milk & Thistle Doula Services.
+If you are looking for a doula who is able to 100% focus on you and your family, I recommend reaching out to my good friend Rachael over at Milk & Thistle Doula Services.